microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 ## One or more {vendor} credential providers requested manual action.
 Add the binary source 'interactive' to allow interactivity.

-See the [binary caching syntax](./binarycaching.md#configuration-syntax) for how to add a new binary source.
+Refer to the [binary caching syntax](./binarycaching.md#configuration-syntax) to introduce a new binary source.

-## Pushing NuGet/NuGet config to {url} failed.
+## <a name="push-failure"> Pushing NuGet/NuGet config to {url} failed.
 Use --debug for more information.
 Try the following:
-- Ensure [debug output](#debug-output) is enabled to see detailed error messages.
+- Enable [debug output](#debug-output) for comprehensive error logs
-- If you are using a personal access token or API key, ensure it has correct scope for writing to a feed and hasn't expired.
-There may be specific scopes you need to enable for private or public feeds.
+- For personal access tokens or API keys, ensure the correct scope for feed writing and verify it's not expired.
+Private or public feeds might require particular scopes.
-- Refer to the troubleshooting suggestions for general cloud storage providers
+- Review [troubleshooting guidelines](#storage-providers) for cloud storage providers

-Success means you see in your output:
+If successful, you should see the following message:
 ```
 Pushing zlib_x86-windows.1.2.13-vcpkgbb1c96759ac96102b4b18215db138daedd3eb16c2cd3302ae7bffab2b643eb87.nupkg to '<NuGet Feed>'...
 Your package was pushed.
 Stored binaries in 1 destinations in 1.8 s.
 ```

-Your feed also contains the expected NuGet package:
+Your feed contains the expected NuGet package:
 ```
 Mode                 LastWriteTime         Length Name
 ----                 -------------         ------ ----
 -a---           8/16/2023  8:53 PM         529044 zlib_x86-windows.1.2.13-vcpkgbb1c96759ac96102b4b18215db138daedd3eb16c2cd3302ae7bffab2b643eb87.nupkg
 ```

-## Failures and issues when uploading/pushing to a binary caching provider
+## <a name="storage-providers"> Failures and issues when uploading/pushing to a binary caching provider

 Each cloud storage provider has different authentication methods and error messages, so we recommend referring to the troubleshooting guide or documentation of your specific provider.

-In addition, try the following:
+Try the following:
-- Ensure [debug output](#debug-output) is enabled to see detailed error messages.
+- Enable [debug output](#debug-output) for comprehensive error logs
-- Make sure you've authenticated to your cloud storage provider; some providers may required you to run a tool.
+- Ensure you've authenticated to your cloud storage provider.
+Some providers require you to run a tool.
-- Check you have enough disk space on your machine to create an archived package when uploading.
+- Ensure your machine has enough disk space for creating archived packages when uploading.
 Some libraries use up significant disk space even when compressed.
-- Ensure your binary cache provider has write permissions: some providers allow you to have a read only lock on a cloud resource.
+- Confirm write permissions for your binary cache provider.
+Make sure you don't have a read only lock on the cache.

-## Binary cache is empty
+## <a name="empty-cache"> Binary cache is empty
 Try the following:
-- Ensure [debug output](#debug-output) is enabled to see detailed error messages.
+- Enable [debug output](#debug-output) for comprehensive error logs
-- Check if there are any push or upload message failures [link]
+- Refer to troubleshooting guidelines for [cloud providers](#storage-providers) and [NuGet](#push-failure) if there are any push/upload failures
-- Make sure your vcpkg has `write` permissions for your binary source.
-For example, for `x-gcs,gs://<bucket-name>/,readwrite` vcpkg has both read and write permissions.

-## Not restoring cached packages from the cloud binary cache and instead consuming from the local cache
+- Ensure your [binary cache configuration](binarycaching.md#configuration-syntax) is set to `write` or `readwrite`

+## <a name="cloud-cache"> Using local cache instead of cloud binary cache
 Try the following:
+- Enable [debug output](#debug-output) for comprehensive error logs
-- Ensure [debug output](#debug-output) is enabled to see detailed error messages.
+- Ensure your [binary cache configuration](binarycaching.md#configuration-syntax) is set to `read` or `readwrite`
-- Make sure your vcpkg has `read` permissions for your binary source.
-For example, for `x-gcs,gs://<bucket-name>/,readwrite` vcpkg has both read and write permissions.
-- [Compare ABI hashes]() between the packages in your cloud storage provider and the packages built locally.
-You may have a CI pipeline building those packages.
-If you have a different environment locally than the environment that cached packages were produced in, vcpkg will build a different set of packages.
-To workaround this issue, either use the same versions of the tools as you are using in your CI pipeline to create the packages, or simply wait for the packages to rebuild.
+- [Compare ABI hashes](#compare-abi) between the packages built locally and packages in your binary cache.
+If you have have a pipeline building those packages, different environments in your image and local machine will produce packages with different ABI hashes.
+To workaround this issue, either use the same versions of the tools as you are using in your CI pipeline to create the packages, or simply use the packages created locally.

 > [!NOTE]
-> We generally do not recommend local developers pushing or uploading packages to a cloud storage provider as this is a supply chain security risk.
+> We typically discourage developers pushing or uploading local packages to a cloud storage provider due to supply chain security concerns.

 ## Libraries are rebuilding a majority of the runs / Libraries rebuild unexpectedly

 Try the following:
-- Ensure [debug output](#debug-output) is enabled to see detailed error messages.
+- Enable [debug output](#debug-output) for comprehensive error logs
-- Ensure the binary cache is not empty.
-Refer to troubleshooting steps otherwise [link]
+- Refer to [troubleshooting guidelines](#empty-cache) if your binary cache is empty
-- Ensure for some runs you are actually consuming from the binary cache [cloud][link] ???
+- Ensure you are using the correct binary cache.
+Refer to [troubleshooting guidelines](#cloud-cache) if you are using the local cache instead of the cloud binary cache.
-- [Compare ABI hashes]() between a successful run (where it is fetching from the cache) and an unsuccessful run (where it is not)
+- [Compare ABI hashes](#compare-abi) of packages between a successful run (where it is fetching from the cache) and an unsuccessful run (where it is not)

-## Debugging Tips

 ## <a name="debug-output"></a>Set up vcpkg to print debugging information
-Debug mode outputs information such as the compiler verison and ABI hashes, which will help us to diagnose any binary caching issues.
+In debug mode, vcpkg outputs additional information, such as the compiler version and ABI hashes, which makes diagnosing binary caching issues easier.

 * [Classic mode](./classic-mode.md): add `--debug` to your command invocation.
 * CMake toolchain: set `-DVCPKG_INSTALL_OPTIONS="--debug"` in your `cmake` command call or in your `CMakePresets.json` file.
 * MSBuild/Visual Studio: set the property `VcpkgAdditionalInstallOptions` to `--debug`

-## Troubleshoot why two packages have different ABI hashes
+## <a name="compare-abi">Troubleshoot why two packages have different ABI hashes

-The full Application Binary Interface (ABI) hash of the binary package is in the debug output [link].
+Enable [debug output](#debug-output) to identify the full Application Binary Interface (ABI) hash of a pacakge.
 For zlib:

 ```
 [DEBUG] Trying to hash <path>\buildtrees\zlib\x86-windows.vcpkg_abi_info.txt
 [DEBUG] <path>\buildtrees\zlib\x86-windows.vcpkg_abi_info.txt has hash bb1c96759ac96102b4b18215db138daedd3eb16c2cd3302ae7bffab2b643eb87
 ```

-The ABI hash `bb1c96759ac96102b4b18215db138daedd3eb16c2cd3302ae7bffab2b643eb87` for package zlib is constructed by hashing all the possible relevant information [link] (sources, compiler information) to distinguish binary packages.
+The [ABI hash](./binarycaching.md#abi-hash) `bb1c96759ac96102b4b18215db138daedd3eb16c2cd3302ae7bffab2b643eb87` for package zlib is constructed by hashing all the possible relevant information to distinguish binary packages.
 The binary cache provider uses this as a key to refer to the package artifact.
 If this hash were to change between runs for the same package, it would mean some part of the package had changed.

 First check the version of your compiler to see if it has changed between runs.
 In the debug output:
 ```